winkm89/teachPress/readme.txt

 Please note the [teachPress 6.0 Upgrade Information](https://mtrv.wordpress.com/2016/12/30/teachpress-6-0-upgrade-information/)

 == Changelog ==

+= 6.2.4 (10.04.2018) =
+* Changed: Requirement for PHP 5.3+ added
+* Bugfix: Descending numeration starts with 0, if pagination is disabled in the shortcodes
+* Bugfix: [tpsearch]: Descending numeration doesn't work
+* Bugfix: Widget init uses deprecated PHP function (#97)

 = 6.2.3 (11.03.2018) =
 * New: [tpcloud]: New parameter "show_type_filter" added
 * New: New method has_tag() for publication templates